 A: Consider using a money institution such as Western Union or Paypal.
-Some international banks such as HSBC and Citibank many not charge at all for international transfers, but may have other requirements such as a large minimal deposit etc.
+Some international banks such as HSBC and Citibank may not charge at all for international transfers, but may have other requirements such as a large minimal deposit, etc.

-Q: How to I pay myself from my Paypal account into a Taiwan bank account?
+Q: How do I pay myself from my Paypal account into a Taiwan bank account?

 A: Currently the only bank that works with Paypal to pay into your Taiwan bank account is E. Sun Bank.
 You will have to open an account with E. Sun Bank to access your Paypal funds in Taiwan.